 Know before you go!
 Our top San Francisco travel tips

 Travelling to San Francisco can be such an enriching experience for the whole family.
-There are so many things to do in San Francisco and having the best place to stay in San Francisco and wander is extremely important.
+There are so many things to do in San Francisco, and having the best place to stay and wander is extremely important.

 You’ll never be short of options for family accommodation in San Francisco.
-In San Francisco, you find a range of hotels, apartments and hostels.
+You find a range of hotels, apartments and hostels in San Francisco.
 You will be sure to be able to find something to fit singles, couples, families and groups on every budget.

 If you’re not keen on any of our picks below or have specific needs, we recommend using Hotellook and Trivago to find the best prices in San Francisco.

 Budget: HI San Francisco Downtown Hostel features rooms for 4 with a private ensuite.
-The accommodation features fast free Wi-Fi, a fully equipped guest kitchen, and lots of free or cheap activities and tours.
+The accommodation features fast, free Wi-Fi, a fully equipped guest kitchen, and many free or cheap activities and tours.

-Mid-priced: Nob Hill Motor Inn offers spacious guest rooms equipped with a satellite TV, a refrigerator and a microwave.
-Located in the popular Nob Hill neighbourhood, this hotel places guests within walking distance of Fisherman’s Wharf, Lombard Street and a number of restaurants and shops
+Mid-priced: Nob Hill Motor Inn offers spacious guest rooms with a satellite TV, a refrigerator and a microwave.
+Located in the popular Nob Hill neighbourhood, this hotel places guests within walking distance of Fisherman’s Wharf, Lombard Street and several restaurants and shops.

-Luxury: A full-service gym and spa and 3 unique dining experiences and the only hotel in the city where all 3 cable car lines meet.
-Fairmont San Francisco is 5 minutes cab ride to the Ferry Building and is 6 km from the Golden Gate Bridge.
+Luxury: A full-service gym and spa with three unique dining experiences and the only hotel in the city where all three cable car lines meet.
+The Fairmont San Francisco is a 5-minute cab ride to the Ferry Building and is 6 km from the Golden Gate Bridge.
 San Francisco International Airport is a 20-minute drive away.

 San Francisco apartment alternative for your stay

-If you prefer a home away from home-style accommodation when on your USA trip with teenagers in San Francisco, then an apartment is the best choice for you on your family vacation.
+If you prefer a home away from home-style accommodation on your USA trip with teenagers in SF, an apartment is the best choice for your family vacation.

 How to get to San Francisco

-- If your flights have a long stopover, or you just want to relax before your trip you should consider getting a lounge pass with Priority Pass.
+• If your flights have a long stopover or you want to relax before your trip, you should consider getting a lounge pass with a Priority Pass.
 Priority Pass has access to airport lounges all over the world.
-Search now for your lounge pass
+Search now for your lounge pass.

-- Buses arrive in San Francisco every few minutes of the day.
-The Townsend bus station is located in the downtown area of San Francisco.
+• Buses arrive in San Francisco every few minutes of the day.
+The Townsend bus station is located in downtown San Francisco.
 Flixbus has 14 direct buses daily arriving in San Francisco.
-Book your bus tickets today
+Book your bus tickets today.

-- You can reserve a rental car and have it waiting for you at San Francisco Airports if you decide to road trip with teens in San Francisco.
+• You can reserve a rental car and have it waiting for you at San Francisco Airports if you decide to go on a road trip with teens in San Francisco.

 How to get around San Francisco

-- The San Francisco Hop on hop off bus is another excellent option for seeing the sites of the city and surrounding area.
-Check the current prices HERE
+• The San Francisco Hop on hop bus is another excellent option for seeing the city’s sites and surrounding area.
+Check the current prices HERE.

 Weather in San Francisco

-Looking for those long sunny Californian days, well, July is your month.
-The most daily sunshine hours at 14 in July.
+Looking for those long, sunny Californian days?
+Well, July is your month.
+The most daily sunshine hours are 14 in July.

 San Francisco for international visitors

 International travel to the USA requires a bit more thought.
 You will need travel insurance in San Francisco.
-Medical care is not cheap and if you want good quality care it will cost you a fortune if you don’t have travel insurance.
+Medical care is not cheap; if you want good quality care, it will cost you a fortune if you don’t have travel insurance.

-- Do you need a visa to visit San Francisco?
-The country of The United States may require you to have a visa or an ETA (Electronic travel authorisation) to enter the country.
-You can check and buy these documents at iVisa
+• Do you need a visa to visit San Francisco?
+The United States may require you to have a visa or an ETA (Electronic travel authorisation) to enter the country.
+You can check and buy these documents at iVisa.

-- A 4G pocket Wi-Fi modem is essential for accessing the internet.
-You can rent a pocket modem that you can pick up at the airport or your hotel, alternatively buy a pocket modem that you can use on all future trips with your phone, tablet or computer.
+• A 4G pocket Wi-Fi modem is essential for accessing the internet.
+You can rent a pocket modem that you can pick up at the airport or your hotel or buy a pocket modem that you can use on all future trips with your phone, tablet, or computer.

 Get the Go San Francisco Pass

 Get digital delivery of the Go San Francisco Pass to your device for easy use when you visit San Francisco with teens.
-The Go San Francisco Pass offers the best choice for maximum savings and flexibility which is brilliant when you are vacationing with teens.
+The Go San Francisco Pass offers the best choice for maximum savings and flexibility, which is brilliant when you vacation with teens.

 Let’s explore some things to do in San Francisco with teenagers